This patio makeover gets a kick start from a fresh paint job on an ugly concrete block wall. Further proof that paint

 While the new color is somewhat similar to the old, it’s a much warmer brown-gray, and more like a color you’d see in nature.
 That makes it feel much more cozy and less like a prison yard when you look out our back window.

-Color Picking Tip: Exterior paint colors will generally look a little lighter and brighter in real life (especially in daylight) than the sample suggests.
+Color Picking Tip: Exterior walls will generally look a little lighter and brighter in real life (especially in daylight) than the sample suggests.
 Something about painting a color over a large area and then shining full sun on it makes the color seem a little less deep and dark than when you’re looking at a picture or color swatch.
 Don’t be afraid to go a little darker when picking colors for a wall.

 We used Valspar Duramax Exterior paint in a Flat finish.
-I thought we’d need a masonry-type paint, but the paint guy told me this would work better in our sprayer, and he was right.
-The exterior paint has a much more liquid consistency than masonry paint does and it made it easy to apply, both with the roller and the sprayer.
+I thought we’d need a masonry surfaces paint or elastomeric paint for the porous surface of the blocks, but the paint guy told me this would work better in our sprayer, and he was right.
+The exterior latex paint has a much more liquid consistency than masonry paint does and it made it easy to apply, both with the roller and the sprayer.

-With such a large space to cover, a professional sprayer would have helped.
+With such large areas to cover, a professional sprayer would have helped.
 But that’s one tool I don’t have in my arsenal (yet), so I relied on my trusty little Homeright Finish Max and a traditional roller.
-I was impressed by how well they got the job done!
+I was impressed by how well they got the whole thing done!

 Here’s what we used to paint our block wall:

 - Valspar Duramax Exterior Paint, flat finish, color: “Stone Mason”

-- Heavy texture roller – at least 3/4″ or 1″ nap to get into all the texture of the blocks
+- Heavy texture paint roller – at least 3/4″ or 1″ nap roller to get into all the texture of the blocks

 - Extendable roller handle